 Solar Tube Cost Pros and Cons

-If your home could use a little more daylight, particularly in the smaller spaces, but you don’t want to spend a lot or change the overall look of your rooms, solar tubes are a practical solution.
+If your home could use a little more daylight, particularly in the smaller spaces, but you don’t want to spend a lot or change the overall look of your rooms, sun tubes are a practical solution.
 On the other hand, if you want to make a major impact on a room’s appearance and you’re willing to pay for it, you might want to stick with traditional skylights.

 Want to enjoy more natural light in your home, but find a skylight too big, expensive or hard to maintain,